How to Smell like a Dog, with Ed Yong

 This was a very, very small mantis shrimp.

-And it still still hurt
+And I and it still hurt.

 You know,